AdaCore/git-hooks/README.md

 * The list of files being changed is passed via standard input, one file per line (this list may be empty);

-* NO ARGUMENT is currently being passed on the command line, but we might use that in the future to provide info such as the reference name, for instance.
+* The name of the reference being updated is passed as the script's first argument.

 The hooks expects the script to return the list of email addresses on standard output, one email address per line.